safwa1/CRoutines/README.md

 ## FAQ

 - Is this a replacement for Task/async-await?
 No, it complements them with structured concurrency and higher-level primitives.
 - Do I need to dispose CoroutineScope?
 Scopes cancel on Dispose().
-Prefer using statements or RunBlocking.
+Prefer using statements or runBlocking.
 - Can I combine with regular Task APIs?
 Yes.
 Under the hood, everything is Task-based.

 ## License